A-Robinson-8/JiMo/README.md

 ## License

-This is a private project and should not be distributed or downloaded without the explicit permission of the author
+This is a public project and can be distributed or downloaded as long as credit is given to the author.
+This project was developed with the aid of:
+* [HaxeFlixel](http://haxeflixel.com/), a 2D game engine based in the Haxe programming language
+* [BFXR](https://www.bfxr.net/), a sound effect generation tool
+* [Google Fonts (VT323)](https://fonts.google.com/specimen/VT323), a source for non-commercial fonts

 ## Acknowledgements